 Although Diego Rivera is well known for marrying Frida Kahlo, she was not his first, or his last wife.
 In 1922, he married Guadalupe Marin, having two children with her, and remained married to her for five years before traveling to Russia and returning to meet Kahlo.
 During their marriage, Rivera traveled to numerous parts of the world, working on murals for the public to enjoy, and the two were also very active in the Mexican communist party.
 In 1954, he was devastated by the death of his wife, but he remarried again in 1955 to Emma Hurtado, his former art dealer, and the two remained married until his death.

 The distinct style of Diego Rivera incorporates elements of traditional Mexican folk art, which include bright, beautiful colors and portraits of everyday people performing daily tasks.
 Some of his most famous works include portraits of flower vendors, farmers, and laborers, and are amazing glimpses into everyday life in Mexico.
-However, Diego Rivera also painted strongly political work, including portraits of revolutionaries, protests, and moments in Mexican history, and it is for this that he is remembered and idolized by many aspiring artists and Latin Americans.
-Diego Rivera was an uncompromising individual, who was never afraid to speak his mind through the paintbrush or with a pen, and his work continues to captivate and intrigue.
+However, Rivera also painted strongly political work, including portraits of revolutionaries, protests, and moments in Mexican history, and it is for this that he is remembered and idolized by many aspiring artists and Latin Americans.